robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/problems-1.md

 The big problem here with the bogus proof as it is written, is that it reasons backwards, beginning with the proposition in question and reasoning to a true conclusion.

+### MIT OCW 6.042J Mathematics for Computer Science  Fall 2005 In-Class Problems Week 3 Problem 1
+Generalize the proof that $\sqrt 2$ is irrational to extend to, for example, cube roots of $2$.
+Remember that an irrational number is a number that cannot be expressed as a ratio of two integers.

+**Theorem:**

 ### MIT OCW 6.042J Mathematics for Computer Science Fall 2015  Problem Set 1 Problem 1
 Prove that $\log_{4} 6$ is irrational